amplitude/unity-plugin/README.md

     </androidPackage>
 ```

-## Running on API 19, 20 (Kitkat)
+## Running on API 19, 20 (KitKat)
-Amplitude SDK depends on okhttp library, but you're free to choose which okhttp version you want to use.
-However, since okhttp v3.13, they require android 5.0, Android Lollipop (API 21).
-[Amplitude](https://developer.squareup.com/blog/okhttp-3-13-requires-android-5/)
+Amplitude SDK depends on okhttp library, since okhttp v3.13, they require android 5.0, Android Lollipop (API 21).
+[Read details](https://developer.squareup.com/blog/okhttp-3-13-requires-android-5/)

-You can downgrade the okttp version to be lower than 3.13 to make it work for API 19, 20.
+We do not restrict which okhttp version to use, you can downgrade the okttp version to be lower than 3.13 to make it work for API 19, 20.

 ### How to do downgrade?
 If you import library by copying the jar file, you can downgrade okhttp library by replacing it with a version < 3.13.